 Avocados are a versatile food which can be added to salads, sandwiches, or soups.
 A glass of avocado smoothie is also a good option to start your day.

 Apples of any variety are a good option to include in your breakfast or as an evening snack.
 The soluble fibers and pectin present in apples help you feel full.
+They have a low glycemic index, which results in slow release of glucose into your bloodstream.

 Since one needs more time to chew apples, your brain gets the signal that you have been eating for a long time and have eaten enough.
 This, in turn, decreases your intake.